All Saints Church, Odiham: Interior

 The nave is divided from the aisles by arcades of different dates and styles.
 The arcade on the south side dates from the 13th century and has four bays and clustered columns with delicate shafts.
 The arcade on the north has three wider arches supported by octagonal columns of the 14th century.
 The chancel, which dates mainly to the early 13th century, is separated from the nave by a chancel arch and is of two bays.
 It opens on either side into a chapel, the arches supported on piers with stout attached semi-columns.

 The church contains a font from about 1500 and a number of wooden fittings from the 17th century including the pulpit, and galleries at the ends of each aisle adjacent to the tower which were installed in 1632.
-In 2010 the design of these galleries was reproduced in the building of a gallery at the end of the nave to support the new organ, installed in 2011.
+In 2010 the design of these galleries was reproduced in the building of a gallery at the end of the nave to support the new organ.
+The organ, which was installed in 2011, is modelled on 18th-century examples.

 The chancel contains a three-light window with late 20th-century glass by Patrick Reyntiens depicting the Adoration of the Lamb.
 Other windows contain 19th- and 20th-century stained glass by Hardman of Birmingham, Burlison and Grylls, George Farmiloe and Caroline Benyon.